EricGip/CRUDExerciseApp/README.md

 # CRUDExerciseApp
 MongoDb (+ mongoose) Express React Node, CRUD app by following a tutorial.

+This is mainly just to teach teach myself how the MERN stack all ties together.

 # How to use:

 This project is too simple to be worth hosting unfortuantely